Also see: Switches | Diodes

 Reed relays generally have higher coil resistances than standard relays (1000 for example) and a wide range of supply voltages (9-20V for example).
 They are capable of switching much more rapidly than standard relays, up to several hundred times per second; but they can only switch low currents (500mA maximum for example).

-The reed relay shown in the photograph will plug into a standard 14-pin DIL socket ('IC holder').
+The reed relay shown will plug into a standard 14-pin DIL socket ('IC holder').

 The main advantages and disadvantages of relays are listed below:

-Rapid Electronics have kindly allowed me to use their images on this page.
-Rapid stock a wide range of components, tools and materials for electronics.
-I am happy to recommend them as a supplier for individuals and education.
-In my experience their standard delivery really is rapid!
+Rapid Electronics have kindly allowed me to use their images on this website and I am very grateful for their support.
+They stock a wide range of relays and other components for electronics and I am happy to recommend them as a supplier.